libp2p/specs/pubsub/gossipsub/README.md

 Note that the router can publish messages without topic membership.
 In order to maintain stable routes in that case, it maintains a list of peers for each topic it has published in the `fanout` map.
-If the router does not publish any messages for some time, then the `fanout` peers for the topic are forgotten, so this is soft state.
+If the router does not publish any messages of a topic for some time, then the `fanout` peers for that topic are forgotten, so this is soft state.

 Also note that as part of the pubsub api, the peer emits `SUBSCRIBE` and `UNSUBSCRIBE` control messages to all its peers whenever it joins